yibie/org-include-inline/README.md

 - `org-include-inline-insert-as-block` - Insert a directive to include a file as a block
 - `org-include-inline-insert-named-block` - Insert a directive to include a named block from an Org file
 - `org-include-inline-insert-headline` - Insert a directive to include a headline/subtree from an Org file
+- `org-include-inline-insert-id` - Insert a directive to include an entry with ID from an Org file

 ## Customization